kera-cudmore/earth-day-hackathon-2022/README.md

 ### Features

-The website is comprised of 2 pages, the index page and the 404 page.
+The website is comprised of 7 pages, the index page, 5 charity themed pages and the 404 page.

 The index page is divided into sections, the hero image, the quiz, the information section and the contact section.